 Now that you understand what to write in a personal statement for college, and now that you have written your rough draft, you are ready for the following:

 - Read each body paragraph and make sure you haven’t left anything our or included anything that doesn’t make sense.

 - Read the introduction – how excited are you about it?
 Maybe not so much.
 Part of learning how to write a personal statement for college admissions is learning how to hook your reader with the first sentence.
-“Shock and awe” it is called.
+“Shock and awe” is called.
 You must start with some startling or inspiring statement that is short and sweet.
 “I lost my dad at age 7,” “I come from a family of 8 boys,” “When I was three, I got rheumatic fever.”
 Now, make sure it is true, but you get the idea.

 - Ready to Edit.
-Your rough draft has to be edited, corrected and polished.
+Your rough draft has to be edited, corrected, and polished.
 You can do the first run-through and fix anything you see.
-But then you hand it off to a real expert – an English teacher, a relative who is an English whiz, or, if all else fails, send it over to a professional writing service and as for an edit.
+But then you hand it off to a real expert – an English teacher, a relative who is an English whiz, or, if all else fails, send it over to professional writing service and as for an edit.

 Personal statement essays are far more important than you can imagine – don’t mess around!